 What about the site that differs between Neanderthals and humans?
 Well, position 114076877 is part of a small, 14 base-pair area of the genome which binds to a protein known as POU3F2.
 Currently the function of POU3F2 is not well understood, although changes in its protein have been implicated in association with a number of neuropsychiatric disorders and learning disabilities.
 Some authors have implied that POU3F2 has much to do with language development18.
 The evidence thus far in humans has only shown that the issues associated with disruption in the protein are obesity, bipolar disorder, and learning disabilities- not language issues19.
 One study, using knockout mice, found that mammalian-specific sequences in POU3F2 were associated with maternal retrieval behaviors20.
 One might speculate that this might be important for language given some of the hypotheses regarding its evolution.
 Namely, Dean Falk’s “putting the baby down hypothesis,” suggested that talking to babies as a method to calm them down was perhaps an initial causal factor in the development of human language21.
-Others have suggested that song arose before language, and in addition to this, others have suggested that lullabies were the first types of song22,23.
+Others have suggested that song arose before language22, while still others have suggested that lullabies specifically were among the earliest forms of song23.

 With all this said, no humans have been described with point mutations in the POU3F2 14 base-pair sequence yet, and those with changes in the POU3F2 protein seem to be able to speak.
 If such a human were found, they would essentially possess the Neanderthal FOXP2 gene sequence.
 Despite whatever developmental issues such a person might possess, they would be critically informative to our understanding of what this change actually does, assuming some interaction does not make this a lethal mutation for humans.
 Pääbo’s team suggested in their 2012 study that the protein may regulate expression of FOXP2 as they are both expressed in the same areas of the central nervous system, but the phenotypic consequences of the change in the sequence are yet unknown and may be completely unassociated with the ability to speak.